Scope of Competition

 The story telling value of an image must be weighed more than the pictorial quality while maintaining high technical quality.

-Closing Date of Competition – TO BE ESTABLISHED at midnight Pacific Standard Time.
+Closing Date of Competition – October 30, 2017 at midnight Pacific Standard Time.

 Open To – All paid-up CAPA members and camera clubs associated to CAPA.